natecdr/tuttut/README.md

 # MIDI to Guitar tabs
-Converts a midi file to ASCII guitar tabs.
+Converts a MIDI file to ASCII guitar tabs.

-It mainly uses a graph theory oriented approach as of now.
+## How it works

+For each note/chord, every fingering combination is computed and evaluated to choose the best one out of all of them.

 ## Using the tool